Ellura Sanctuary, Swan Reach, SA, 5354

 It's an indictment on society that 33% of our listed species are at risk!
 Further, over 5% of the species we've identified are introduced.

 We are also now linking to iNaturalist observations we have made.
-So far we have 1,330 of our published species have attained Research Grade
+So far we have 1,370 of the published species have attained Research Grade

 status.